Creativity and the key to problem solving

 Synectics represents an approach to creativity mainly based on analogies and metaphors.
 It was developed by W. J. J. Gordon from 1943 and was mainly related to technological invention.
 Gordon's desire to identify and understand the underlying processes of 'creativity' led him to observe four patterns in creative thought:

-- the experience of a pleasurable sense of excitement when reaching the initially set goal
+<li>the tendency to include the irrelevant or incongruous<li>the importance of a playful mindset<li>the use of metaphors<li>the experience of a pleasurable sense of excitement when reaching the initially set goal

 The Synectic method is based on making the familiar odd and the odd familiar.
 Gordon suggested the use of different types of analogies.
 One useful technique is a six-stage process.
 First you need to define the problem, say there is a water shortage.
 Then you (perhaps with a group) develop direct analogies: 'it is like running out of blood supply for surgery and transfusion'.
 The next stage is to make the analogies personal: 'it feels like being starved of food'.
 Then you work on opposites: 'it is not like having to face an avalanche'.
 You return to direct analogies, building on what's gone before: 'now it's like running out of vaccines with the threat of an epidemic'.
 Finally, there is a stage of synthesis, where you review the process for key words and themes that you can take forward.